Creativity and Machine Learning: A Survey: Creativity Measures

 \subsubsection{Critical Examination}

-The unexpectedness measure appears to be able to provide researchers and practitioners with a way for deriving novelty and surprise.
-Notably, it also captures transformativity, clarifying at the same time how \textit{simple} surprise differs from it, i.e., that surprise is related with expectations about a single artifact, while transformativity is related with expectations about the entire domain.
-However, it requires to define its conceptual space in terms of explicit rules, which can be violated (and so that such a violation can be calculated).
+The unexpectedness measure appears to be able to provide researchers and practitioners with a way to derive novelty and surprise.
+Notably, it also captures transformativity, clarifying at the same time how \textit{simple} surprise differs from it, i.e., that surprise is related to expectations about a single artifact, while transformativity is related to expectations about the entire domain.
+However, it requires defining its conceptual space in terms of explicit rules, which can be violated (and in a way that allows a violation to be detected).
 In addition, it does not include value in the assessment of machine creativity.